 Rebecca L. Carrier

-Professor & Associate Chair of Research, Chemical Engineering
+COE Distinguished Professor & Associate Chair for Research and Faculty Affairs, Chemical Engineering

 Affiliated Faculty, Bioengineering